RTIInternational/biocloud_docker_tools/convert_ab1_to_fasta/v1.0/README.md

 # Description

 This Docker image contains an in-house script written to convert AB1 files into FASTA files.
 Its purpose is to fit into the traditional Sanger sequencing workflow to process outputs into a machine readable format.
-The input to this should be a directory containing AB1 file(s), and the output is a FASTA file renamed with a prepended linker string.
+The input to this should be a directory containing AB1 file(s), and the output is a FASTA file renamed with a prepended linker string and a PDF and HTML report of the AB1 read object.

 Given the example linker `RMIP_001_002_A_003_B`, this can be separated into different components, delimited by `_`.
 Details on the linker and its format are below.